Estates manager

 Qualifications

-There are no set requirements to get into this work.
-Although you can get into estates management without a degree, estate managers will often have a relevant degree, HND or foundation degree or considerable experience built up as a technician before moving into this role.
+There are no set requirements for entry to this role and a degree is not always necessary.
+However, estate managers often do have a relevant degree, HND or foundation degree or considerable experience built up as a technician before moving into this role.

 Because of the variety of the role, any of the following degree subjects can lead into different estates manager roles: